Amitgiri772/Amitgiri772/README.md

 - 👋 Hi, I’m Amit Giri
-- 👀 I’m interested in Programming and Problem Solving
+- 👀 I’m interested in Backend Development, REST APIs with Java and Microservices Architecture.
+I enjoy problem solving.
-- 🌱 I’m currently learning Data Structures and Algorithms, System Design
+- 🌱 I’m currently learning Data Structures and Algorithms, System Design.
-- 💞️ I’m looking to collaborate on Microservices with Spring Boot
+- 💞️ I’m looking to collaborate on REST APIs, Microservices with Spring Boot.
 - 📫 How to reach me ...
 Please drop a note at amitgiri772@gmail.com

 <!---